 Eating out in Istanbul

-Turkish cuisine combines an amazing variety of colours and bold flavours.
+Turkish cuisine is a combination of fantastic variety and bold flavours.
 It flaunts Mediterranean, Middle Eastern, Central Asian, Western and Balkan influences.
 The cuisine varies from region to region depending on the produce available.

-Eating out in Turkey is a social event.
-Families and friends often come together over a meal.
+Eating out in Turkey is a social event, and families and friends often come together over a meal.
 Meals at local restaurants tend to offer good value.
-Expats can also find good deals in establishments that don't serve alcohol.
-However, as in many other cities, restaurant prices in Istanbul increase significantly in the main tourist areas.
+Expats can also find good deals in establishments that don't serve alcohol, but as in many other cities, restaurant prices in Istanbul increase significantly in the main tourist areas.

 Nightlife in Istanbul